 When you power on a virtual machine, DRS does not migrate it as expected when there are not enough resources on the host where the virtual machine is registered.

 The following are possible reasons why DRS does not move the virtual machine.

-- DRS is disabled on the virtual machine.
+- DRS is deactivated on the virtual machine.

 - The virtual machine has a device mounted.

 - The virtual machine is not compatible with any other hosts.